Riley Greene Player Props: Tigers vs. Red Sox

 Riley Greene At The Plate

-- Among the qualified batters, he ranks 40th in batting average, while his on-base percentage ranks 51st and he is 53rd in slugging.

-- Greene will look to extend his four-game hitting streak.
-He's batting .350 with one homer in his last games.
+- Greene leads Detroit with a slugging percentage of .481, fueled by two extra-base hits.

-- In five of six games this year (83.3%), Greene has reached via hit, and that includes multiple hits twice.
+- In five of seven games this year (71.4%), Greene has reached base safely via hit, and that includes multiple hits twice.

-- Greene has driven in a run in one game this season.
+- Greene has driven in a run in one game this year.

-- In three games this season (50.0%), he has scored, including multiple runs twice.
+- He has scored in three of seven games (42.9%), including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.